kubevirt/containerized-data-importer/README.md

 The controller scans for "golden" PVCs in the same namespace looking for specific
 annotations:
 - kubevirt.io/storage.import.endpoint:  Defined by the admin: the full endpoint URI for the source file/image
-- kubevirt.io/storage.import.secretName: Defined by the admin: the name of the existing Secret containing the credential to access the endoint.
+- kubevirt.io/storage.import.secretName: Defined by the admin: the name of the existing Secret containing the credential to access the endpoint.
 - kubevirt.io/storage.import.status: Added by the controller: the current status of the PVC with respect to the import/copy process.
 Values include:  ”In process”, “Success”, “ Failed”

 On detecting a new PVC with the endpoint annotation (and lacking the status annotation), the controller creates the Data Importer pod "golden" namespace.
 The controller performs clean up operations after the data import process ends.